 - We will send you a letter acknowledging your complaint and ask you to confirm or explain the details set out.
 We will also let you know the name of the person who will be dealing with your complaint.
 You can expect to receive our letter within two days of us receiving your complaint.

 - We will record your complaint in our central register and open a separate file for your complaint.
 We will do this within a day of receiving your complaint.

 - We will then start to investigate your complaint.
 This will normally involve the following steps.

-- We will pass your complaint to Victoria Cannon our Client Care manager, within one day of receipt.
+• We will pass your complaint to Victoria Cannon our Client Care manager, within 1 day of receipt.